-We are proud of our beloved campus traditions, many of which take place on an annual basis.
+We are proud of our beloved campus traditions which include annual events and many longstanding resources.
 These customs and habits create a strong connection to the physical campus for all who spend time here.

 Held twice each year, this popular festival features plenty of refreshments and music by a nationally recognized band.